Cypress Creek EMS: History

 The community desperately raised funds to establish the service and they soon purchased the first ambulance, which arrived on December 14, 1975.
 At this time, all of the CCEMS staff were volunteers with no reimbursement for their services.
 To this day, volunteers are a large and integral part of the staff and they range from non-medical drivers to emergency medical technicians to paramedics.

 The service relied heavily on donations and fundraisers as it did not receive government funding.
 Third-Party billing was initiated in 1993 and allowed Cypress Creek EMS to bill insured patients to help with reimbursement.
 CCEMS was previously affiliated with Emergency Services District 11 and about 51% of its funding was derived from tax dollars.

-One of the notable things about CCEMS is its bright red uniform shirts.
-CCEMS is one of the very few services in the country that wears red.
-In order to keep an image of professionalism, members wear the uniforms year-round as opposed to other services who may permit their members to wear shorts or polo shirts during the summertime.

-The main fleet today consists of twenty-two MICU Type I ambulances, two supervisor vehicles, and education ambulance, and one urban terrain vehicle (UTV).

-The first responder program allows qualified members to respond to calls in their surrounding area before a medic unit arrives.

-CCEMS also has a bike team that performs first response at large events such as parades and festivals.
+By 2020, CCEMS was responding to 45,000 – 50,000 calls a year and operated a fleet of twenty-two MICU Type I ambulances with two supervisors in SUVs.
+CCEMS also provided medical oversight for first responder fire departments and had a volunteer community first responder program allowing qualified EMS personnel to respond to emergency calls in their personal vehicles before a medic unit arrived.
+CCEMS also operated a bicycle medic team that provided first response at large events such as parades, festivals, races, and Ironman events.
+The bicycle medic team deployed with an urbane terrain vehicle (UTV) capable of carrying a patient on a stretcher along with trained EMTs and paramedics on bicycles with BLS and ALS treatment equipment.
+CCEMS also operated a tactical medic team consisting of specially trained paramedics who were also commissioned peace officers and provided medical support for law enforcement tactical teams, including Texas DPS, the FBI, and several local and county law enforcement agencies.